 Make sure your phone is on and can get texts.
 To verify, we'll send your phone a text message with a code.

-- On your Android device, open the Google Voice app .
+- On your iPhone or iPad, open the Google Voice app .

 - Sign in with your Google Account.